 Quick tip: Be sure to not select your current section's name, or you'll end up making a loop where respondents can never get to the end of your form.

-How to build a quiz in Google Forms
+How to create a quiz on Google Forms

 Another way to make an interactive form is with Google Forms' Quiz mode.
 Inside your form settings, you'll find a Quizzes tab.
 Select Make this a quiz, and then choose whether to show the results immediately after the form is submitted or later once you review the answers.
 If you choose the latter, your form will need to require respondents to sign in with their Google account.